cormullion/juliamonomaster/website/index.md

 ### Using pyftsubset

-You can do a similar job on your computer by following these instructions for using `pyftsubset`, which lets you strip features out of the font (courtesy of @fredrikekre):
+You can do a similar job on your computer by following these instructions for using `pyftsubset`, which lets you strip features out of the font (this is courtesy of @fredrikekre):

 ```
 $ cat Dockerfile